 Improving food to improve lives

 Food structural design is by no means exclusively concerned with changing food appearance and flavour.
 Altering food structures can have a significant impact on people’s lives.
 For instance, a particular problem in developing countries is inadequate refrigeration and the lack of manufacturing infrastructure.
-Intended to address these problems, new spreads and manufacturing techniques have been developed by Unilever specifically for developing world conditions.
-Spreads can now be locally produced on a small scale, or even at home, and require less refrigeration.
+Intended to address these problems, new manufacturing techniques have been developed by Unilever specifically for developing world conditions.
+Allowing local production on a small scale, or even at home, which requires less refrigeration.
 High quality products are being produced to meet the needs of low-income consumers.

 In the area of weight management, Unilever is developing food products that can reduce hunger pangs between meals.
 This has been done by changing the way fat-based emulsions are digested in the gut, which affects how quickly food is passed through the gut and the type of satiety signal that is produced.
 Other foodstuffs have been developed with altered energy-releasing properties.
 They break down into sugars more slowly and gradually.
 As a result you feel less hungry and for a longer period.